missamii/GA-Mirror/Cheatsheets_and_Resources/Homework_Submission.md

 1. Committed and pushed your changes.
 In the Terminal, in the directory where you're working (generally that day's directory):
 ```
 git add -A
 git commit -m "some sort of commit message, i.e., 'working on homework.
-Ethan sucks'"
+Ethan is awesome!'"
 ```
 This saves the changes to your local repo on your machine.
 You now need to push those changes out to your remote repo on Github: `git push origin master`
 1. When you've completed the homework (or gotten as far as you're going to), go to your Github account and navigate to the folder where the homework (the URL will look something like https://github.com/YOUR-GITHUB-USERNAME/wdi-nyc-robots/tree/master/Week_1/Homework).
 Copy this URL to the clipboard.
 NOTE that we can see your commit history -- we want to see regular, frequent commits while you're working on the homework?
 Got one part done?
 Then commit it!